Guaranteed Admission Agreement between

-Students admitted as degree candidates to W&M under the provisions of this agreement will pay tuition to W&M. Students seeking Virginia In-State Tuition privileges apply for them when they apply for admission to W&M. Transfer students should follow W&M Office of Financial Aid deadlines for submitting the FAFSA.
+Students admitted as degree candidates to W&M under the provisions of this agreement will pay tuition to W&M. Students seeking Virginia In-State Tuition privileges apply for them when they apply for admission to W&M. Transfer students should follow Office of Financial Aid deadlines for submitting the FAFSA and CSS profile.
 The Office of Financial Aid considers transfer students in the same category as returning students who are first-time aid recipients at W&M.

 Academic Requirements after Admission to the College of William & Mary

 Students admitted to W&M under the provisions of this GAA will be granted junior standing, defined as a minimum of 54 credit hours of coursework toward the Bachelor of Arts or Bachelor of Science degree.

 The VCCS transcript will be reviewed on a course-by-course basis, and specific credit will be granted for courses identified on the “Course Equivalents” document on W&M’s Admission website (www.wm.edu/admission/transfer) as equivalent to those at W&M, provided that the student earned a grade of “C” (2.0) or higher.
 When necessary to reach junior standing, additional elective credits will be granted.

 Credits applied toward the associate’s degree but not earned at the VCCS institution will be reviewed in accordance with W&M academic policy as outlined in the Undergraduate Catalog.
 This review will be based on original, official transcripts or score reports sent directly to W&M. Other types of credit, such as military training, ACE recommendations, and CLEP, will be assessed in accordance with W&M policy at the time of student matriculation.

 Although there is no maximum number of credits that may be accepted in transfer, all students must earn at least 60 credits in residence at W&M in order to receive a W&M degree.